GNC (company): History

 In 2018, the Chinese state-owned Harbin Pharmaceutical Group agreed to acquire an approximately 40% stake in GNC.
 In September 2020, Senator Marco Rubio asked the Committee on Foreign Investment in the United States to examine the proposed acquisition on data protection and national security grounds.

 In November 2018, the company announced they would be closing up to 900 stores over 3 years.
 In July 2019, it was announced that they planned to close up to 1,400 company owned retail locations, primarily those located within shopping malls.

 In June 2020, GNC filed for Chapter 11 bankruptcy protection due to the negative impact of the COVID-19 Lockdowns and Stay-at-home orders that severely impacted store traffic; resulting in the closure of at least 800 stores.
 Effective on June 30, 2020, the stock was delisted from the New York Stock Exchange and shifted to the OTC Markets Group.
 In September 2020, the bankruptcy court in Delaware approved the private sale of GNC for $770 million to Harbin Pharmaceutical Group and CITIC Capital.
 In October 2020, Harbin Pharmaceutical Group, a Chinese state-owned pharmaceutical manufacturer, acquired the remainder of the company.

 The company was sold under a private 363 sale thus cancelling the Chapter 11 process under the new ownership of Harbin Pharmaceutical Group in October 2020.
 In 2021, GNC revealed that Josh Burris will take over as CEO, Nate Frazier as COO and Cam Lawrence as CFO.

 In 2021, GNC announced a partnership with Walmart for a selection of GNC specific products.

-In 2021 GNC Launched their Venture Capital Arm under the name GNC Ventures.
-Lead by COO Nate Frazier's investment in Real Eats.
+In 2021, GNC launched their Venture Capital Arm under the name GNC Ventures.
+Led by COO Nate Frazier's investment in Real Eats.
 Additional investments include supplement brands, POS and OMS software companies.

-In 2023 COO Nate Frazier unveiled GNC’s Flagship in the heart of Pittsburgh.
-Starting with significant upgrades into the brand’s tech stack.
+In 2023, COO Nate Frazier unveiled GNC's Flagship in the heart of Pittsburgh.
+Starting with significant upgrades into the brand's tech stack.
 A major part of that was updating point-of-sale systems to allow for more in-store ordering, plus functions like loyalty programs.
 The newest version of the system also allows store associates to be able to sell outside of the store – such as going to a marathon, community event or parking lot tailgate, by utilizing mobile point-of-sale systems.

-In May 2025, U.S. representative Pat Harrigan introduced legislation that would prohibit GNC's presence on U.S. military bases.
+In May 2025, U.S. representative Pat Harrigan introduced legislation that would prohibit GNC's presence on U.S. military bases due to its Harbin ownership.